-13. Services that provide labor market information about in-demand industry sectors and occupations such as career awareness, career counseling, and career exploration services; and
+13. Services that provide labor market information about in-demand industry sectors and occupations such as career awareness, career counseling, and career exploration services; and comprehensive orientation through its summer youth employment program that reviews indemand career awareness.

-Detroit at Work provides all its partners with a list of the 50 Hot Jobs for the State each year.
-WIOA Providers are encouraged to pursue training and employment opportunities that align with these industries but are not limited to only these.
-In addition, Detroit at Work provides a comprehensive orientation through its summer youth employment program that reviews indemand career awareness.
 In addition, WIOA providers extend comprehensive services in this area.
 Detroit at Work also sponsor Career Talent Tours.
 Each WIOA Provider must participate in a minimum of three Talent Tours per year, and they must be related to in-demand industries as deemed by the State.